With strong organisational and administrative skills, you'll find office manager opportunities at companies across a range of sectors

-As an office manager, you're responsible for organising all of the administrative activities that facilitate the smooth running of an office.
-This includes the organising of people, information and other resources.
-You must make sure that office equipment is maintained, relevant records are up to date and that all administration processes work effectively.
+Your responsibility as an office manager is to oversee the administrative activities that facilitate the smooth running of an office, organising people, information and other resources.
+You'll ensure that office equipment is maintained to the appropriate quality and quantity, relevant records are up to date and all administrative processes work effectively.

-In smaller organisations, you'll carry out most of the tasks yourself, while in larger ones, you will supervise the work of a team of staff.
+In a small organisation you may carry out most of the tasks yourself, while at larger organisations you could supervise the work of a team.
+Job titles vary and alternatives include:

 As an office manager, you'll need to: